eliseduverdier/edition_sci_open_access/doc/README_FOR_APP.md

   on other's article:
   * can edit a copy of the base article: their modification will be highligthed.

 * **reader**
   * reviews are private: only editors, author of the article in question, and the reviewer can see them.

+- When 2 (minimum) reviews for a paper are done, the reviewer can either publish/refuse the manuscript, or more frequently ask a correction to the authors, based on the reviews.
+- The editor then creates a review (where editor.id=reviewer.id, and which set the 'need_review' to 0).
+- The authors are notified, have access to the editor's review + the simple reviews.
+- They can edit their paper (TODO work on a diff), and validate the changes (which set the 'need_review' to 1)
+- Everythings continues until an editor publishes or refuses the paper.

+- If the paper is refused, idem for the review above: new review created with editor remarks, except the review round does not increment, the paper's status is 'refused', and the paper does not need review.

 ## Persons
  * (admin) see a list of all persons